ChrisWoodgate/BraWl/paper/paper.md

 The nature of atomic arrangements in a material determines many important physical properties.
 For a given combination of elements, it is therefore crucial to understand the nature of atomic ordering in a material, as well as the temperature at which it emerges upon cooling, to guide materials processing strategies.
 One physically intuitive model for the internal energy of an alloy is the Bragg-Williams model, which assumes that atoms in the alloy interact in a pairwise manner.
-Crucially, the effective pair interactions (EPIs) which appear in the Bragg-Williams Hamiltonian can be obtained _ab initio_ using density functional theory (DFT) calculations.
+Crucially, the atom-atom effective pair interactions (EPIs) which appear in the Bragg-Williams Hamiltonian can be obtained _ab initio_ using density functional theory (DFT) calculations.
 When appropriate sampling techniques are applied to the Bragg-Williams model, it is possible to explore the configuration space of a given alloy in detail and determine equilibrium phases as a function of temperature, leading to construction of phase diagrams.
 Here, we present `BraWl`, a Fortran package implementing a range of conventional and enhanced sampling algorithms for exploration of the phase space of the Bragg-Williams model, facilitating study of diffusional solid-solid transformations in binary and multicomponent alloys.
 These sampling algorithms include Metropolis-Hastings Monte Carlo, Wang-Landau sampling, and Nested Sampling.